astrowonk/astrowonk/README.md

+Hello, I'm [Marcos](https://marcoshuerta.com).
 I was trained in astrophysics, and have been working professional as a data scientist since being selected as a [Data Incubator Fellow](https://www.thedataincubator.com/) for the Washington, DC Fall cohort in 2018.

 I use Python, and somehow every idea I have ends up as a [Plotly Dash web app.](https://dash.plotly.com/).
 They are all listed on my [Projects Page](https://marcoshuerta.com/projects/), but here are links to some of my favorite deployed apps: